Are you looking for Artificial Intelligence Interview Questions? If yes, then start here.

-Answer: Deep learning is a subset of machine learning.
-In deep learning, computers can predict the output by extracting multiple layers of non-linear features from the input and then pass the same to a classifier.
-Note that it is important to transform the input into multiple layers, as a single layer wouldn’t be able to produce many features (it would perhaps give a blob, which isn’t a very useful feature).
-Some examples of deep learning are classifiers, neural networks, convolution, inception, etc…
+Deep learning is a subset of machine learning.
+In deep learning, computers can predict the output by extracting multiple layers of non-linear features from the input and then passing the same to a classifier.
+Note that it is essential to transform the input into multiple layers, as a single layer wouldn't be able to produce many features (it would perhaps give a blob, which isn't a handy feature).
+Some examples of deep learning are classifiers, neural networks, convolution, inception, etc.

 11. How is AI related to data science?

-Answer: AI and data science are correlated because of machine learning and deep learning algorithms used in data science for finding patterns in data and making predictions.
+AI and data science are correlated because of machine learning and deep learning algorithms used in data science for finding patterns in data and making predictions.
 Both machine learning and deep learning are branches of AI.
-Check out our AI vs Data Science article for more details.
+Check out our AI vs. Data Science article for more details.

 12. Explain the layers of a neural network.

 - Input: This layer consists of input values.
-Input can be loaded from different data sources like file, databases, web services, etc…
+Input can be loaded from different data sources like files, databases, web services, etc.

 - Hidden: There can be many hidden layers that transform the input data received.
 For most problems, a single hidden layer is sufficient.
-The input data is propagated through the hidden layers in the forward direction using the activation function.
+The activation function propagates the input data through the hidden layers in the forward direction.